 I discovered a post about it on Pinterest.
 (My son says I find everything on Pinterest, please add an eye roll for dramatic effect).
 The article highlighted all the ways it can help me as a learner.
 It also explained that sharing can help other people who might be thinking about learning the same thing.
-I’m all for spreading the joy where ever I can so it was right up my alley.
+I’m all for spreading the joy wherever I can so it was right up my alley.
 I’m not afraid for you to see me as less than perfect, because I’m not!

 Ask an expert…